Hyva Checkout Frontend API Overview

 }

-The hyvaCheckout.evaluation namespace processes incoming results.
-For validation-type results, the Frontend API looks for a registered validator callback matching the specified name and adds it to the validation stack.
+The hyvaCheckout.evaluation sub-namespace processes incoming evaluation results.
+For validation-type results, the Frontend API looks for a registered validator callback matching the name specified in createValidation() and adds the validator to the validation stack.

 <!-- File: My_Example::page/js/hyva-checkout/api/v1/evaluation/validate-example-component.phtml -->